Wind Chimes

 in the harbor of the henhouse

-as the whole sky became a hawk
+as the sky winged into a hawk,

 circling.
 Wood chips took flight

-from the mulch pile to pepper the house’s
+from the mulch pile to speckle

-siding, a loose shingle lifting
+the house’s siding, a loose shingle

-like tail feathers while a feed bag
+lifting like tail feathers

-scraped across the field with the neighbor,
+the field with the neighbor,

 out to bolt lock the shed door.
-This is

 We are offered little reason to believe

-the deluge will abate or change course,
+the storm will abate or alter course,

 and littler reason still not to do